How to Write a Dissertation Conclusion – Example & Tips

-The concluding chapter of your dissertation should be appealing to the readers and giving an accurate but concise review of what your research revolves around with special emphasis on the outcomes and recommendations that you have derived from your research study.
+The concluding chapter of the dissertation should be appealing to the readers and give an accurate but concise review of what your research revolves around with special emphasis on the outcomes and recommendations that you have derived from your research study.

 Dissertation Conclusion Guidelines